gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 To enable this cache, you can enable the simple, built-in LRU cache or alternatively, provide any Node.js cache implementation with the standard `get/set` signature.
 The entries of the cache do **not** need to be timed out with a TTL for secure operation because a signature that is (in)valid now will always be (in)valid in the future.
 The validation result is only used when the JWKS still contains a valid key for the token's `kid`, so JWKS rotation can still be used to invalidate tokens by removing the corresponding public key.

+:exclamation: Unlike the JWKS/token/legacy-extension caches, the signature cache's `get`/`set` methods must be **synchronous** (they are called during the synchronous signature validation and their return value is not awaited).
+An asynchronous implementation is not supported here.

 The following configuration snippet is an example that uses the built-in LRU cache:

 ```js